remi-ma/28BYJ-48_StepperMotor/README.md

 # 28BYJ-48 StepperMotor

-Python3 driver to control the 28BYJ-48 stepper motor for RaspberryPi3 platform.
+Python3 driver to control the 28BYJ-48 stepper motor for RaspberryPi3 platform with ULN2003.

 ## Getting Started